CPU Utilization

 - Normal Streaming: Regular streaming of new metrics begins.

-- Machine Learning Initialization: Machine learning models are loaded and prepared for anomaly detection.
+- Machine Learning Initialization: ML models are loaded and prepared for Anomaly Detection.

 - Health Check Initialization: The health engine starts monitoring metrics and triggering alerts.